 What you need to do

-A new ‘Report any changes to your housing costs’ message will be in your “To-do List” on 6 April 2020.
+A new ‘Confirm your housing costs’ message will be in your “To-do List” on 5 April 2021.

 Sign in to your Universal Credit online journal at www.universal-credit.service.gov.uk/sign-in and follow these simple steps: